VirtoCommerce/vc-docs/platform/developer-guide/docs/Fundamentals/Dynamic-Properties/overview.md

+# Managing Dynamic Properties

-VirtoCommerce Platform enables adding new properties to entities at runtime.
+Virto Commerce Platform enables adding new properties to entities at runtime.

 ## Add New Dynamic Property for Existing Type from UI